coinflipgamesllc/squib-template/README.md

 This repository is a template for [squib](https://squib.rocks) projects.
 There are some nice features built-in that can be re-used:

 - Docker container!
-Run using `docker-compose up` to auto-build whenever you make changes.
+Run using `docker-compose run app` to auto-build whenever you make changes.
 - [Guard](https://github.com/guard/guard) does the aforementioned auto-building.
 - Google sheets data extension.
 (See how-to section below)
 - Built-in sprues for Tabletop Simulator and Print & Play games.